 - Weigh packaging components by material and polymer type

-- Obtain recycled content data from packaging suppliers
+- Obtain recycled content data from packaging suppliers (for the recycled plastic bonus)

 - Track all orders shipped to French consumers